Searching for a rewarding career in NYC? There could be a position waiting for you at NYCEDC. ›

 Manufacturers of tangible personal property acquiring, developing, renovating or equipping facilities for their own use can access triple tax-exempt bond financing and real estate, mortgage and sales tax reductions.

 Manufacturers (companies engaged in the production of tangible personal property, per federal rules) seeking to acquire, construct, renovate or equip facilities for their own operations within New York City.

-Projects that NYCIDA may assist are governed by its state authorizing legislation and federal rules regulating private activity bonds.
+Projects that may be assisted are governed by its state authorizing legislation and federal rules regulating private activity bonds.

 Financing a project with triple tax-exempt bonds enables borrowers to initiate needed capital improvements at the lowest available costs and to better manage the timing of their capital investments.

 Compared with conventional loans, advantages of triple tax-exempt bonds can include reduced interest rates, longer financing terms, lower equity contributions, and, depending on the project, the ability to obtain construction and permanent financing in a single loan.

 To assist borrowers in assessing the cost-effectiveness of financing their proposed projects with tax-exempt bonds, NYCIDA staff works with borrowers during their decision-making process prior to accepting applications.